KiCad Coordinate System

 Preferences

-The PCB Editor is the only program that you can set the origin or axes direction in and the preference cannot be accessed using the python API.
+The PCB Editor is the only program that you can set the origin or axes direction in and these preferences are not exposed to the Python API.
 If you change your axes and origin in the PCB Editor you’re still using the pixel coordinates in the footprint editor!

 Scripting

-I prefer to refer to the origin of a board as the reference point.
-This is usually the center of the boards bounding box but it may be the center of a sensor (ex. a photodiode) or an emitter (ex. a laser diode).
-In the design I place the drill origin where it needs to go (usually placing it at the center of the board which is a footprint so it has a snap-able center point).
-I then keep everything in Cartesian coordinates relative to the origin and multiply y by -1 which will put us back in pixel coordinates.
+I prefer to refer to the origin of a board as the reference point (see the post here discussing using board outlines as footprints).
+This is usually the center of the boards bounding box but it may be the center of a sensor (e.g. a photodiode) or an emitter (ex. a laser diode).
+In the design I place the drill origin where it needs to go (usually placing it at the center of the board which is implemented as a footprint, so it has a snap-to-center point.).
+I keep everything in Cartesian coordinates relative to the origin and multiply the Y value by –1 when needed to match KiCad’s internal (pixel-style) coordinate system.

 Transforming Coordinates